 The key takeaway is the pricing and restrictions.

 With Thinkific, you don’t have to pay additional transaction fees.
 However, Teachable charges around $1 + the transaction free on the free plan alongside 5% transaction of the basic plan.

 Bottom Line: The pricing plans of Teachable and Thinkific are flexible.
 You choose the as per your needs.

-No doubt, Thinkific, and Teachable are the two popular courses creation platforms.
-Both are affordable, flexible, and offer great value for money features.
+No doubt, Thinkific and Teachable are the two popular course creation platforms.
+Both are affordable, flexible, and offer great value-for-money features.

 So here’s the final verdict.
-To simply put, Thinkific has the edge over Teachable in various aspects.
+Simply put, Thinkific has the edge over Teachable in various aspects.
 Let’s find out.

 Why Choose Thinkific?

-Thinkific comes with robust modules for quizzes, assignments, creating community, and so on.
-What’s more, you can also manage and sell your courses in bulk.
+Thinkific has robust modules for quizzes, assignments, creating a community, and so on.
+Moreover, you can also manage and sell your courses in bulk.
 Also, Thinkific has a better membership module compared to Teachable.

-What’s Thinkific also has robust design and customization options available.
-It has a robust drag and drop builder that is beginner-friendly and has many themes and templates available.
+What’s Thinkific also has a robust design and customization options available.
+It has a robust drag-and-drop builder that is beginner-friendly and has many themes and templates available.